radutopor/SongReco/README.md

 #### Cohesion

 As mentioned, the app state class is the sole representational model for the app, representing both its UI and any meta-visual state.
 Conceptualising the app state as a single entity helps avoid invalid states.
-Also, being a modular composition of substates `data` classes, it makes it easy to navigate down to any relevant piece of state and see how it models the corresponding UI.
+Also, being a modular composition of `data` classes, it makes it easy to navigate down to any relevant piece of substate and see how it models its corresponding UI.

 #### Modularity